FuelLabs/sway/sway-book/src/documentation/language/functions/associated-function.md

 ### Usage

-The syntax to call an associated function is unique to Sway.
+To call an associated function on a type we use the following syntax.

-When referring to a type directly you preface the type with a tilde `~` and use two colons `::` after the type followed by the name of the associated function.

 ```sway
 {{#include ../../../code/language/functions/src/lib.sw:associated_usage}}